 The train allows you to talk to people you don’t know.
-I know this is not for everyone but an option for those who want to participate.
+I know this is not for everyone, but it is an option for those who want to participate in this entername on Amtrak.

-I met several new friends on the train; some were just for the trip, and others for a lifetime.
+I met several new friends on the train, some just for the trip and a few for life.

 Watching the scenery is one of my favorite forms of entertainment that only rail travel allows.

-I know you can see some incredible views when you drive or from a bus, and there is some neat view from the skies, but the trains sometimes offer stunning vistas that you can only see on the rails.
+I know road and bus trips offer some incredible views, too, and there are some neat views from the skies.
+But trains sometimes offer stunning vistas you can only see on the rails, plus the sounds and movement of the trains add to the fun.

-When I embark on road trips, I am often the driver, So I see some things, but I miss a lot because I focus on the road.
-Being on the train (or other transportation) is relaxing, not having to pay attention.
+When I embark on road trips, often I am the driver, so I see some things, but I miss a lot because I focus on the road.
+Being on the train (or other transportation) is relaxing because I do not need to pay attention.

 One of my favorite train routes is the Califonia Zephyr.
 Traveling from Chicago to California takes about 52 hours.

-Out of the 52 hours, you naturally do things that will take up chunks of that time.
+Out of the 52 hours, there are standard things you do that take up time.

 Depending on how much you sleep and nap, you have thirty-six hours to account for your adventure.

-The best part of train life is sitting back and relaxing.
+The best part of train life is sitting back and relaxing; napping is an excellent way for many people to entertain themselves on Amtrak.

-While on your journey, there are only two things you need to worry about when on a train; meal reservations and getting off at the right station.
+On your journey, you need only worry about two things when on a train: meal reservations and getting off at the right station.

-With long-distance trains, in coach class, you have more legroom than you ever will have on a bus or a plane and a lot more room than the back seat of your BFF’s car.
+On long-distance trains, in coach class, you have more legroom than you will ever have on a bus or a plane.

 The best thing, for me, is that trains offer the chance to decompress.